OiNutter/lean/README.md

 Copyright 2012 Will McKenzie

-Shift is licensed under the MIT License, please see the LICENSE file for more details.
+Lean is licensed under the MIT License, please see the LICENSE file for more details.